developer-advocacy-dremio/quick-guides-from-dremio/arcticexercise.md

 - AWS Region, Access Key and Secret Key
 - Dremio Cloud Personal Access Token (get these from account settings, bottom left corner)
 - S3 Address of where you want to write to (this can be any location your AWS Account is able to write to)
-- Arctic Catalog URI (in the project settings)
+- Arctic Catalog URI (in the project settings for the particular Arctic catalog you want to connect to)

 ## Step 1 - Startup a Docker Container with Spark & Jupyter Notebook